AkiodeEmmanuel/Construction-Support-4/README.md

-# Construction-Support-4
+# Construction-Support-
-# Alternative Crude Oil Export (ACOE) - Forcados Shell Field, Nigeria
+# Alternative Crude Oil Export (ACOE) - Forcados Shell Field, Nigeria (Continue)

 ## Project Overview
 The Alternative Crude Oil Export (ACOE) project at the Forcados Shell Field involved the installation of a Tri-Catenary Mooring System and ROV (Remotely Operated Vehicle) inspections.
 The operations demanded accurate surface and subsea positioning to ensure precision in the deployment and monitoring of infrastructure.